VIDEO: Interactive Computer Graphics Student Demo Reel 2021

 Graduates of the B. F. A. program may work in advertising, sports graphics, broadcast television, and emerging digital fields.
-The FTC computer graphics/interactive media arts program is designed to develop the creative skill set for the independent freelancer or startup, capable of contributing to, or building, agile teams that will tackle unknown challenges as technology rapidly advances.
+The FTC Interactive Media Arts program is designed to develop the creative skill set for the independent freelancer or startup, capable of contributing to, or building, agile teams that will tackle unknown challenges as technology rapidly advances.

 To learn more about the Interactive Media Arts degree or to request more information, contact the Admissions Office at (631) 656-2110 or email@example.com.